Skip to Content

 1. What forms of payment does the United States Gold Bureau accept?

-1. Credit cards are accepted for orders up to our current credit card limit, which may change from time-to-time, but generally is at least $20,000;
+1. Credit Cards: Accepted for orders up to a specific limit, which may change from time to time but is generally at least $20,000.;

-2. Check-by-phone or electronic check (ACH) is accepted for orders up to our electronic check card limit, which may change from time-to-time, but generally is at least $20,000.
-When paying by ACH, you are authorizing a one-time debit to your account.
-No additional debits will ever be made without your specific request and agreement.
+2. Electronic Checks (ACH): Accepted for all orders.
+When paying by ACH, you are authorizing a one-time debit from your account.
+No further debits will be made without your explicit request and agreement.

 2. Do you have a holding period on check or check-by-phone orders?

-Yes, orders paid for via check-by-phone are subject to a funds verification aging period, which may be as long as 6 (six) business days.
-Direct bank wire is always recommended when possible.
-Call your account advisor if you wish to pay with wire.
+Yes, orders paid for via check-by-phone are subject to a funds verification aging period, which may be as long as six business days.
+Direct bank wire is always recommended for payment when possible.
+Call your account executive if you wish to pay with wire.

 3. Where and how do I wire funds?

 Upon placing an order, we will provide you with instructions, which include our bank name, ABA routing number, and our account number.
-Upon receipt of your wired funds, your account advisor will contact you to confirm your product selections and verify pricing.
+Upon receipt of your wired funds, your account executive will contact you to confirm your product selections and verify pricing.
 Any unused funds can be retained on your account for future transactions, or will be returned to you via check, at your discretion.
+Click here for wiring instructions

 4. What happens if my payment isn’t received within the applicable time period?